SNAP enrollment assistance

-- Watch the recording from our March 2021 SNAP Support Team refresher plus Q&A with the Multnomah County SNAP team regarding the recent SNAP expansion for students.
+- Watch the recording of our SNAP Outreach Refresher from April 2022 with the Multnomah County SNAP team regarding the recent SNAP expansion for students.
 (Password is XwpSDRE3).
 Or, view just the slides from our March 2021 SNAP Support Team refresher.

 - Watch MD student Madi Egan's Primer on SNAP eligibility with step-by-step guidance through the application.
 View the slides here

 - Watch the initial training session covering general SNAP information, eligibility, and related community food resources.
 (Password is Yg6x4Mkq)

 - Review the Powerpoint slides of how the SNAP Support Team program works, including additional resources for volunteers

 Help us spread the word:

 - Help us spread the word about SNAP and the Student Food Resource Center to OHSU students!
 You can use this one-slide version or more in-depth PowerPoint to share at meetings, presentations, or other outreach.

 - Email us at email@example.com with what group you presented for and how many students attended.